arangodb/velocystream/README.md

 completely application dependent, see below for ArangoDB.

 It is possible that the messages are very large.
-As messages can be multiplexed over one connection, large message need to be split into chunks.
+As messages can be multiplexed over one connection, large messages need to be split into chunks.
 The sender/receiver class will accept a vector of VelocyPacks, split them into chunks, send these chunks over the wire, assemble these chunks, generates a vector of VelocyPacks and passes this to the